adamkeyser/parallel-ratpack/README.md

-Gives an example of JavaRx parallel execution using Ratpack.
+Gives an example of RxJava parallel execution using Ratpack.